 This isn’t a fun one to think about.
 But this single task could save you a LOT of money if you plan correctly.
 If you’ve got a high school senior who is planning to go to college, applying for financial aid should be a top priority.

 The earlier you fill out the FAFSA and apply to schools, the more likely your child will be to get financial aid.
-The portal opens on Oct 1st.
+The 2025-2026 FAFSA will be available on or before December 1st, so be sure to check back often.

 Also, it wouldn’t hurt to check out our podcast episode #337 with Ron Lieber about paying less for college education.
 If you’re in this phase of life, it’s time to get up to speed & get that FAFSA completed!